Overview, An Incredible Journey

 - 1952 CERN ("Conseil Européen pour la Recherche Nucléaire" or European Organization for Nuclear Research) founded in Switzerland.

-- 1958 Integrated Circuits invented enabling the further miniaturization of electronic devices and computers.
+- 1958 Integrated Circuits: enabling the further miniaturization of electronic devices and computers.

-- 1960 Packet Switching: Paul Baran, Donald Davies and Leonard Kleinrock initial work.
+- 1960 Packet Switching: Paul Baran, Donald Davies and Leonard Kleinrock.